dfrumkin/CS479-Assignment-PointNet/README.md

 ## Changes to the Code

-In addition to the **TODO** sections (renamed **DONE_TODO**), I also had to introduce minimal changes in other places, so technically cannot submit it for a grade.
+In addition to the **TODO** sections (renamed **DONE_TODO**), I also had to introduce **minimal** changes in other places, so technically cannot submit it for a grade :(.

 - I used a modern version of python (3.13) and pytorch (2.9).
 The environment is managed by uv configured in pyproject.toml.
 - With modern python/pytorch, the dependency on pytorch3d was problematic.
 Since it was needed only for chamfer_distance, I just added code for the function and dropped the dependency.
 - I used ruff for linting and automatic code formatting.
 - I used jaxtyping and beartype for type annotations, in addition to einx that I like for clarity.
 - I used wandb to track experiments.
 - I changed the device definition to be able to run using Macbook's MPS for debugging.
+Also, I added a line to move training data to the device (for some reason this was done for validation, but not for training data).

 For actual training I used an A-100 instance on lambda.ai.

-## Classification
+## Task 1.
+Point Cloud Classification

-- <a href=https://wandb.ai/dmitry-frumkin-personal/cs479-assignment1-pointnet/runs/1wud00sg target="_blank">88% w/ feature trans.</a>
+- <a href=https://wandb.ai/dmitry-frumkin-personal/cs479-assignment1-pointnet/runs/hlu9m2gs target="_blank">88.5% w/ feature trans.</a>
-- <a href=https://wandb.ai/dmitry-frumkin-personal/cs479-assignment1-pointnet/runs/88q0mozi target="_blank">88.1% w/o feature trans.</a>
+- <a href=https://wandb.ai/dmitry-frumkin-personal/cs479-assignment1-pointnet/runs/adthzx78 target="_blank">88.7% w/o feature trans.</a>

-Obviously, the results are not ideal.
-It would certainly help to calibrate hyperparameters to get better results.
-I did not spend time on this.
-The very fact that feature transformation, a important ingredient of the original paper, does more harm than good implies that the architecture is far from ideal.
+## Task 2.
+Point Cloud Part Segmentation

+<a href=https://wandb.ai/dmitry-frumkin-personal/cs479-assignment1-pointnet/runs/u8ar2agb target="_blank">82.4% ins. mIOU.</a>

+## Task 3.
+Point Cloud Auto-Encoding

 Below is the original README.